Kalamazoo Regional Psychiatric Hospital: History

 Another landmark on the main campus is the 'gate cottage' situated near Oakland Drive at the entrance to the hospital grounds.
 The gatehouse is 'carpenter gothic' in style, featuring board and batten siding, a steep roof and 'gingerbread' ornamentation.
 The house had been furnished with Victorian furniture and now serves as a museum.
 When first built, it was used as the porter's residence and later housed 12 women patients for a time.

-Malcolm X's mother, Louise Little, was committed to the Kalamazoo State Hospital in 1938 after suffering a nervous breakdown and was not released until 1963.

-Cornelia B. Wilbur, an American psychiatrist and educator, was the first female medical student extern at the hospital.